Bremer wall: Uses

-T-Wall Art
+T-wall art

-In addition to offering protection, T-walls became a popular medium for soldiers and civilians to express themselves with graffiti and folk art much like the aircraft nose art of previous conflicts.”
-Many military units paint the T-walls with their insignia, colors, mottos, mascots, that ranged in a wide array of quality from simple stencil art and graffiti writing to elaborate memorials and murals.
-Much like the aircraft nose art traditions Many of the murals painted on the T-walls show the pride soldiers have in their unit or protest messages by civilians.
-So prevalent were T-walls to the conflicts in Iraq and Afghanistan, that customized miniature T-walls were routinely offered as a form of trench art souvenirs going away gifts to remind all of the surroundings.
+In addition to offering protection, T-walls became a popular medium for soldiers and civilians to express themselves with graffiti and folk art, drawing a remarkable parallel with the aircraft nose art typical of previous conflicts.
+Many deployed military units painted nearby T-walls with their insignia, colors, mottos and, mascots.
+These art pieces ranged from simple stencil art and graffiti to elaborate memorials and murals.
+T-walls and the work that adorned them were so omnipresent in base life of the Iraq and Afghanistan conflicts that customized miniature T-walls were routinely given as going-away gifts to personnel ending their deployments.